notrabs/RRCG/README.md

 <details>
 <summary> For development </summary>

-For development: Clone the repository into the "Packages" folder of your Studio project.
+Clone the repository into the "Packages" folder of your Studio project.

 e.g. as a submodule: `git submodule add https://github.com/notrabs/RRCG.git Packages/RRCG`
 </details>